3 Steps to Successfully Implementing Quiet Time

 3. For the first week (or however many bins you have), ask your child what he played with and which activity was his favorite.
 You’ll get a sense of the most popular items to buy similar items when your bins need a refresh.
 If you buy a large quantity of blocks, and those are one of the favorites, you can split them up into two bins so your child has more exposure to them.
 (This works best when there’s 2-3 days in between).

-4. Every few weeks, just do a check of the bins that the pieces are still together, nothing’s broken, etc. You may even want to occasionally rotate which activities you put together in each bin to get as much life out of the activities as possible!
+4. Every few weeks, just do a check of the bins that the pieces are still together, if nothing’s broken, etc. You may even want to occasionally rotate which activities you put together in each bin to get as much life out of the activities as possible!

 Related Posts: